 Julian Arahanga (sometimes credited as Sonny Arahanga) is no stranger to film sets.
-His father is veteran film industry figure Larry Parr, and he made his screen debut at the age of 11 in Parr's directorial debut, short film The Makutu on Mrs Jones.
+He made his screen debut at the age of 11 in short film The Makutu on Mrs Jones.
 Arahanga played one of the main roles, as a boy who suspects a local Māori of having placed a makutu (curse) on a Pākēha woman (Annie Whittle).
-Looking back, Arahanga says he was too young to realise how lucky he was to be working with an actor of Whittle's experience, as well as kaumātua Sonny Waru, who had been one of those chosen to ccompany exhibition Te Māori to the United States.
+Looking back, Arahanga says he was too young to realise how lucky he was to be working with an actor of Whittle's presence, as well as kaumātua Sonny Waru, who was chosen to accompany landmark exhibition Te Māori to the United States.

 In 1993 E Tipu director Lee Tamahori, who had worked with Arahanga on a number of commercials, invited him to join the cast of low budget feature Once Were Warriors.
 Arahanga was 21.
 He played Nig, eldest son of Beth and Jake, who joins a gang and gets distinctive tattoos along one side of his face.
 Arahanga said the character was staunch "because of the conflicts between his mother and father.
 He's got a good heart behind all the staunchness and tough guy image."

 The film went on to outgross Jurassic Park on its New Zealand release.
 Time magazine rated it one of the 10 best films of the year, while Entertainment Weekly reviewer Wade Major found it "among the most devastatingly powerful motion pictures ever made".
-In 2014 Arahanga would track down the the Warriors cast when he directed Māori Television documentary Once Were Warriors - Where are they Now.
+In 2014 Arahanga set out to track down the Warriors cast for Māori Television documentary Once Were Warriors - Where Are They Now, which he also directed.

 Two years later Arahanga won a starring role in the Gregor Nicholas romance Broken English, which won praise from American reviewers.
-Arahanga played the chef who falls for a young Croatian immigrant, only to find her family are failing to reciprocate.
+Arahanga played the chef who falls for a young Croatian immigrant, only to find her family are not thrilled.
 Dominion reviewer Costa Botes noted the "consistently potent and engaging performances, especially those of the leads, Aleksandra Vujcic, Julian Arahanga and Rade Servedzija".

 In 1998, while working on blockbuster-in-the-making The Matrix (playing one of Laurence Fishburne's crew) Arahanga was glad to reprise his Once Were Warriors role in a cameo for What Becomes of the Broken Hearted?
-At the time of release, the sequel became the second most successful Kiwi feature yet screened on home soil.
+At the time of release, the sequel was the second most successful Kiwi feature screened on home soil.
+Arahanga recalled his experience working with director Ian Mune in this video interview for NZ On Screen.
+"He comes over and he gives Nancy [Brunning] some really good, strong direction . . . and then he looks at me and just says "I'm not sure what you're doing, but just keep doing it!"

 Sources include